zhaospei/Mystery-Guy/README.md

-# MYSTERY GUY - A SMALL GAME MADE WITH C++ AND SDL2
+# Mystery Guy - A small game made with C++ and SDL2.

 **Mystery Guy C++/SDL2 Game by Tuan-Dung Bui.**